Aliases for CPSF7 Gene

 GeneCards Summary for CPSF7 Gene

 CPSF7 (Cleavage And Polyadenylation Specific Factor 7) is a Protein Coding gene.
-Among its related pathways are Processing of Capped Intronless Pre-mRNA and mRNA Splicing - Major Pathway.
+Among its related pathways are Gene Expression and mRNA surveillance pathway.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is CPSF6.

 UniProtKB/Swiss-Prot for CPSF7 Gene